-The island’s volcanic soil creates a great abundance of flora and fauna, testified to by the fertile woodlands and the heather strewn slopes, the nests of sea eagles and colonies of puffins about its shoreline.
-Adding to this; Canna boasts a rich archaeological and historical significance for this area, remarkably well preserved and documented across the centuries, such as the monasteries secreted away on the island’s hills and what remains of a coastal jail, which seems to teeter over the waters below.
+The volcanic soil of the island supports an abundance of flora and fauna, as evidenced by the fertile woodlands and heather-strewn slopes, nests of sea eagles, and Lochaber’s only puffin colony on its shoreline.
+Furthermore, Canna has a rich archaeological and historical significance for this area, which has been remarkably well preserved and documented over the centuries, such as the monasteries hidden away on the island’s hills and what remains of a coastal jail, which appears to teeter over the waters below.